-The output of MDA can be related to a particular capability as described in section 7, where an MDA type can indicate a specific MDA capability corresponding to a predefined use case.
+The output of MDA can be related to a particular capability as described in section 7, where an MDA type can indicate a specific MDA capability corresponding to a predefined use case(s).

 The MDA capabilities may also support analytics of a set of data or analytics for certain PMs, KPIs, trace data, QoE or other type of data.
 Analytics related to the set of data relies on multiple raw, or already processed input data enabling an MDA MnS producer to provide more complex MDA output.
 Analytics related to certain set of data including PMs, KPIs, trace or QoE data may rely on these specific categories of data.

-MDA MnS consumers may request output for MDA types related to analytics of a set of data or analytics for certain PMs, KPIs, trace or QoE data.
+MDA MnS consumers may request and obtain output for MDA types related to analytics of a set of data or analytics for certain PMs, KPIs, trace or QoE data.

 8.2 About analytics